Catholic Church and capital punishment: Roman Catechism (1566)

 The Roman Catechism or "Catechism of the Council of Trent", in its section on the Fifth Commandment, teaches that civil authority, having power over life and death as "the legitimate avenger of crime", may commit "lawful slaying" as "an act of paramount obedience to this Commandment which prohibits murder" by giving "security to life by repressing outrage and violence".
 It also states:

 Another kind of lawful slaying belongs to the civil authorities, to whom is entrusted power of life and death, by the legal and judicious exercise of which they punish the guilty and protect the innocent.
 The just use of this power, far from involving the crime of murder, is an act of paramount obedience to this Commandment which prohibits murder.
 The end of the Commandment is the preservation and security of human life.
 Now the punishments inflicted by the civil authority, which is the legitimate avenger of crime, naturally tend to this end, since they give security to life by repressing outrage and violence.
 Hence these words of David: In the morning I put to death all the wicked of the land, that I might cut off all the workers of iniquity from the city of the Lord [Psalm 101:8].

-Modern era (1900–2013)
+1901–2013

 Pope Pius X (1908)

 The 1908 Catechism of Pope Pius X teaches that the death penalty is lawful under the commandment thou shalt not kill:

 It is lawful to kill when fighting in a just war; when carrying out by order of the Supreme Authority a sentence of death in punishment of a crime; and, finally, in cases of necessary and lawful defense of one's own life against an unjust aggressor.